ScarletGuo/ScarletGuo.github.io/_pages/about.md

 - **Cloud-native, distributed OLTP systems**: transaction processing, asynchronous networking, replication, and fault tolerance for large-scale production databases.
 - **AI agents for database infrastructure**: build AI agents for feature rollout, incident diagnosis, and operational automation, leveraging Agentforce.

 I am particularly interested in the intersection of **database systems, distributed systems, and AI-native infrastructure**.
+I also have a strong personal interest in **AI for healthcare**.

 I approach system building with a strong sense of pragmatism, caring deeply about **production impact & quality**, and the **people** who build, operate, and rely on these systems.
 I value **structured thinking** when navigating complex design spaces, and I am motivated by building systems that are not only correct and scalable, but also usable and humane.